aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 The context selection process can be summed up (simplified) as follows.

 1. IF `$parent` keyword is used once or several times, THEN
-   1. traverse up the scope, the required number of parents (that is for `$parent.$parent.foo`, we will go two step up)
+   1. traverse up the scope, the required number of parents (that is for `$parent.$parent.foo`, we will go two steps/scopes up)
    2. RETURN override context if the desired property is found there, ELSE RETURN binding context.
 2. ELSE
    1. LOOP till either the desired property is found in the context or the component boundary is hit.
 Then perform the following.